aptible/supercronic/README.md

     func (cronexpr *CronExpression) NextTimeN(fromTime time.Time, n int) []time.Time

 Given a time stamp `fromTime`, return a slice of `n` closest following time stamps which match the cron expression `cronexpr`.
 The time stamps in the returned slice are in chronological ascending order.
 The `time.Location` of the returned time stamps is the same as `fromTime`.

-#### func NoMatch

-    func NoMatch(t time.Time) bool

-Returns `true` if time stamp `t` is not a valid time stamp from `CronExpression` point of view.
-An invalid time stamp is returned by this library whenever no matching time stamp is found given a specific cron expression.